alcideio/rbac-tool/README.md

 If you want to define a role within a namespace, use a Role; if you want to define a role cluster-wide, use a ClusterRole.

-**rbac-minimizer** simplifies the creation process of RBAC policies and avoiding those wildcards `*` and it adapts to specific Kubernets API server
+**rbac-minimize** simplifies the creation process of RBAC policies and avoiding those wildcards `*` and it adapts to specific Kubernets API server

-# Say Hello to `rbac-minimizer`
+# Say Hello to `rbac-minimize`

 Generate Role or ClusterRole resource while reducing the use of wildcards.

-`rbac-minimizer` reads from the Kubernetes discovery API the available API Groups and resources, and based on the command line options, generate an explicit Role/ClusterRole that avoid wildcards.
+`rbac-minimize` reads from the Kubernetes discovery API the available API Groups and resources, and based on the command line options, generate an explicit Role/ClusterRole that avoid wildcards.

 One simple example is to create a Role/ClusterRole that can read everything except `secrets`